South Williamsport 3, Lewisburg 0

-SOUTH WILLIAMSPORT — The Mountaineers advance to the next round of Districts after eliminating Lewisburg 3-0.
+SOUTH WILLIAMSPORT — The Mountaineers advance to the next round of Districts after eliminating Lewisburg.

-Grace Bruckhart lost to Eve Jackson in No. 1 Singles in both sets.
-The Green Dragons were swept in both doubles games.
+The Mounties won at No. 1 singles and both doubles matches, and will travel to Hughesville in the quarterfinals.

 South Williamsport 3, Lewisburg 0